core-wg/coap-pubsub/draft-ietf-core-pubsub.md

 A Broker MAY perform garbage collection of stored representations which have been delivered to all subscribers or which have timed out.
-A Broker MAY retain at least one most recently published representation to return in response to SUBSRCIBE and READ requests.
+A Broker MAY retain at least one most recently published representation to return in response to SUBSCRIBE and READ requests.

 A Broker MUST make a best-effort attempt to notify all clients subscribed on a particular topic each time it receives a publish on